- What Is

-- What is coronary artery bypass graft (CABG) surgery?
+Coronary artery bypass graft (CABG) facts

 What is coronary artery bypass graft (CABG) surgery?

 - Patients are also at higher risk for plaque development if they are older (greater than 45 years for men and 55 years for women), or if they have a positive family history for early heart artery disease.

 The atherosclerotic process causes significant narrowing in one or more coronary arteries.
 When coronary arteries narrow more than 50 to 70%, the blood supply beyond the plaque becomes inadequate to meet the increased oxygen demand during exercise.
 The heart muscle in the territory of these arteries becomes starved of oxygen (ischemic).

 When a blood clot (thrombus) forms on top of this plaque, the artery becomes completely blocked causing a heart attack.

 When arteries are narrowed in excess of 90 to 99%, patients often have accelerated angina or angina at rest (unstable angina).
 Unstable angina can also occur due to intermittent blockage of an artery by a thrombus that eventually is dissolved by the body's own protective clot-dissolving system.

 The resting electrocardiogram (EKG) is a recording of the electrical activity of the heart, and can demonstrate signs of oxygen starvation of the heart (ischemia) or heart attack.

 - Often, the resting EKG is normal in patients with coronary artery disease and angina.